Tanmay1903/movie-management/README.md

 ## Testing the Functionality

 ### 1. Testing the Code
+To ensure the reliability and correctness of the application, This project can be tested using a framework like `Jest` along with `React Testing Library`.

 ### 2. Core Functionalities
 This application includes the following core functionalities: